protofire/nibiru-staking-app/README.md

-# Nibiru Staking Safe App
+# Nibiru Liquid Staking Safe App

 A Safe app for interacting with the Nibiru EVM staking contract on Nibiru.
 This application allows users to stake NIBI tokens, unstake stNIBI tokens, and redeem unstaked tokens through the Safe multisig interface.